 To be admitted to the major or minor, students must have an overall grade point average of 3.25.
-They also must have completed the 200-level courses in accounting, computer science, information technology, and regulatory policy for the major (B ACC 211; I CSI 105 or I CSI 201; I INF 201; and R PAD 236) and for the minor (B ACC 211; I CSI 105 or I CSI 201; and R PAD 236) with an average of 3.0 (B) or better.
+They also must have completed the 200-level courses in accounting, computer science, information technology, and regulatory policy for the major (B ACC 211; I CSI 105 or I CSI 201; B ITM 215 and R PAD 236) and for the minor (B ACC 211; I CSI 105 or I CSI 201; and R PAD 236) with an average of 3.00 (B) or better.

-Students should apply to the major after completing a minimum of three of the four specified lower-level courses; a final decision on admission will be made only after completion of all four specified lower-level courses.
-Students should apply for the minor after completing at least two of the three specified lower-level classes, and a final admission decision will be made only after completion of the third.
-Any remaining specified lower-level classes for the major or minor must be in progress at the time of application.
-At the time of application, and also at admission, the student’s overall GPA must be 3.25 or better, with an average of 3.0 or better in the specified lower-level classes.
+Students should apply to the major after completing at least three of the four specified lower-level courses, though a final decision on admission will be made only after completion of all four.
+Students should apply to the minor after completing at least two of the three specified lower-level classes, and a final admission decision will be made only after completion of the third.
+At the time of application, and also at admission, the student’s overall GPA must be 3.25 or better, with an average of 3.00 or better in the specified lower-level classes.
 Admitted students also should have completed at least 56 credits toward graduation.
-Students must maintain their 3.25 until at least the end of their junior year (sixth semester) in order to retain their status in the Financial Market Regulation major and minor.
+Students must maintain their 3.25 until at least the end of their junior year (sixth semester) in order to retain their status in the major and minor.

-Degree Requirements: Bachelor of Science in Interdisciplinary Studies (Faculty-Initiated Interdisciplinary Major in Financial Market Regulation)
+Degree Requirements: Bachelor of Science in Interdisciplinary Studies with a faculty-initiated concentration in Financial Market Regulation

 Business and Finance